-We also illustrate unbalanced quantization numerically, extending the standard algorithms to the unbalanced case. \item \textbf{\Cref{sec:Crystallization}:} In two spatial dimensions, where crystallization results from discrete geometry are available, we derive the optimal asymptotic quantization cost and the optimal asymptotic point density for quantizing a given measure $\mu$ using unbalanced transport (\cref{thm:asymptoticQuantization}).
-The interesting, novel effect in this unbalanced setting is that the optimal point density depends nonlocally on the global mass distribution in such a way that whole regions with positive measure may be completely neglected in favour of regions with higher mass. \end{itemize}
+We also illustrate unbalanced quantization numerically, extending the standard algorithms (including Lloyd's algorithm) to the unbalanced case. \item \textbf{\Cref{sec:Crystallization}:} In two spatial dimensions, where crystallization results from discrete geometry are available, we derive the optimal asymptotic quantization cost and the optimal asymptotic point density for quantizing a given measure $\mu$ using unbalanced transport (\cref{thm:asymptoticQuantization}).
+Our result includes Zador's Theorem for classical, balanced quantization as a special case; see \cref{example:Zador}.
+As is common in asymptotic quantization, we consider a spatial rescaling of the domain as the number of points increases and the most interesting regime is where the rescaled point density converges to a non-zero, finite limit.
+While in the balanced case, the rescaled asymptotic cost only depends on the growth behaviour of the transport ground cost function, in the unbalanced setting we now observe an interplay between the rescaled point density and the intrinsic length scale of unbalanced transport.
+An interesting, novel effect in this unbalanced setting is that the optimal point density depends nonlocally on the global mass distribution in such a way that whole regions with positive measure may be completely neglected in favour of regions with higher mass. \end{itemize}